Moment conditions for random coefficient AR($\infty$) under non-negativity assumptions

 \subsection{Relation with the smoothing transform}

-Equation \eqref{eq:AR_infty} looks similar to an equation known in the literature as the \emph{fixed point equation of the (non-homogeneous) smoothing transform}.
-This is the following distributional equation (we let the inhomogeneity be equal to 1 for simplicity):
+{Equation \eqref{eq:X=AX+B}, or rather, its restriction to the first coordinate,} looks similar to an equation known in the literature as the \emph{fixed point equation of the (non-homogeneous) smoothing transform}.
+This is the following distributional equation {(the unknown being the law of the random variable $Y$)}